Digital manufacturing

 INKJET

-The USP of iPrint is the sound knowledge, experience and network in the different process steps necessary for an inkjet-based digital production, from the material to the final product.
-Such digital production can be employed in a variety of domains and mainly depends on the possibility to formulate a suitable material and the availability of compatible printing and post-treatment technologies.
-The different process steps include the formulation of the ink, its rheological characterization, the pre-treatment of the substrate, the printing, the post-treatment of the printed layer and the development of a prototype printer to eventually demonstrate the feasibility of the process for the digital manufacturing of a given product.
-Not only iPrint can support its partners through the different steps, but we are developing new technologies to improve the potential of the digital production.
+Digital production can be employed in a variety of domains where it replaces analog printing.
+Its successful implementation mainly depends on the formulation of a suitable functional ink and the availability of compatible printing and pre- or post-treatment technologies.
+These are precisely iPrint’s areas of expertise.
+And when these technologies are not yet available, iPrint is fully capable of developing them.
+The different process steps include the formulation of the ink, its rheological characterization, the pre-treatment of the substrate, the printing, the post-treatment of the printed layer and the development of a prototype printer to eventually demonstrate the feasibility of the process for the digital manufacturing of a given product. iPrint can not only support its partners through these different steps, but also develop entirely new technologies to enlarge the potential of digital production.

 Material